rwieruch/blog_robinwieruch_content/react-firebase-email-verification.md

 ### Exercises:

 * Familiarize yourself with the new flow by deleting your user from the Authentication and Realtime Databases and sign up again.
-* Sign up with a social login instead of the email/password combination, but activate the email/password sign-in method later on the account page.
+* Sign up with a social login instead of the email/password combination, but activate the email/password sign in method later on the account page.
-* Read more about {{% a_blank "Firebase's verification E-Mail" "https://firebase.google.com/docs/auth/web/manage-users" %}}.
+* Read more about {{% a_blank "Firebase's verification E-Mail" "https://firebase.google.com/docs/auth/web/manage-users" %}}
-* Read more about {{% a_blank "additional configuration for the verification E-Mail" "https://firebase.google.com/docs/auth/web/passing-state-in-email-actions" %}}.
+* Read more about {{% a_blank "additional configuration for the verification E-Mail" "https://firebase.google.com/docs/auth/web/passing-state-in-email-actions" %}}
-* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/316a1759d4391fc4bf5ea55731608c8c227f24a8" %}}.
+* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/316a1759d4391fc4bf5ea55731608c8c227f24a8" %}}